 Note: Repeat the below steps on both hyperconverged nodes.

-Under Content select “Disk image” in addition to the other selected items
+Under Content select “Disk image”, "ISO Image", and "Import" in addition to the other selected items

 Such that it now looks like: